Xeronaus/Cedaruke/README.md

 To download it on the mod browser, Follow these steps:

 1. Open Mindustry
-2. Go to the Mods tab
+2. Go to Mods tab
-3. Go to the Mod Browser
+3. Go to Mod Browser
 4. Scroll or search it to find it
 5. Click the mod once you have found it
 6. Click Install